Unifying Text Semantics and Graph Structures for Temporal Text-attributed Graphs with Large Language Models: Details for Ablation Study

 \textbf{Ablation study for model components.} We start the ablation study by evaluating the contributions of the key components of our model, including the Temporal Semantics Extractor (TSE) in Sec. \ref{sec:extractor}, the Semantic-structural Co-encoder (SC) in Sec. \ref{sec:co-encoder}, and the Cross-modal Mixer (CM) in Eq. \ref{eq:mix}.
 We remove each component individually, resulting in three variants: \textbf{w/o TSE}, \textbf{w/o SC}, and \textbf{w/o CM}.
 Moreover, we disrupt the Temporal Reasoning Chain constructed by the TSE component via scrambling the chronological order in $\hat{\mathcal{T}}_u$ among Eq. \ref{eq:reasoning_step}, which results in a variant named \textbf{w/o TRC}.
 Additionally, to validate the rationale behind the design of our Cross-modal Mixer, we present results where all semantic representations are indiscriminately mixed.
 This variant is referred to as \textbf{w/ CM$_\text{all}$}.

 \textbf{Ablation study for raw texts and LLM-generated texts.} We then conduct an ablation study to compare the \textbf{raw texts} in TTAGs (\ie, the original node or edge text attributes) with the \textbf{LLM-generated texts} (\ie, neighborhood summaries produced by LLM-based Temporal Semantics Extractor).
 Experiments are performed using three encoding mechanisms, including the \textbf{semantic encoding} that performs semantic layers for semantic representations described in Sec. \ref{sec:co-encoder}, the \textbf{structural encoding} that conducts semantic layers for structural representations described in Sec. \ref{sec:co-encoder}, and the \textbf{semantic-structural co-encoding} that is used to generate final representations in {\model}.
-This leads to six combinations.
+These combinations lead to six variants.

 \textbf{Ablation study for different LLMs.} We further extend our ablation study with different LLMs.
-We conduct experiments using various LLMs with the GDELT dataset, including Llama3-8b \cite{llama}, Vicuna-7b \cite{vicuna}, and Mistral-7b \cite{mistral}.
-Specifically, \textbf{Llama3-8b} is an auto-regressive language model with an improved transformer structure.
+In addition to the default LLM DeepSeek-v2 within the {\model} framework, we conduct experiments using various LLMs with the GDELT dataset, including GPT-4o \cite{gpt4o}, Llama3-8b \cite{llama}, Vicuna-7b \cite{vicuna}, and Mistral-7b \cite{mistral}.
+Specifically, \textbf{GPT-4o} is a proprietary large language model developed by OpenAI\footnote{\url{https://openai.com}}, built upon the GPT-4 architecture and optimized for multimodal comprehension and generation.
+We also invoke it via its official API\footnote{\url{https://openai.com/api}}. \textbf{Llama3-8b} is an open-source auto-regressive language model with an improved transformer structure.
 Its tuned versions use supervised fine-tuning (SFT) and reinforcement learning with human feedback (RLHF) to align with human preferences for helpfulness and safety. \textbf{Vicuna-7b} is built on Llama 2 and fine-tuned using supervised instruction.
 Its training data comes from user-shared conversations found online. \textbf{Mistral-7b} uses grouped-query attention (GQA) for faster processing and sliding window attention (SWA) to handle long sequences more efficiently, reducing the cost of inference.

-From the results in Fig. \ref{fig:different_llms}, we can find that our model consistently performs best, demonstrating the effectiveness of LLM DeepSeek-v2.
-Additionally, it is worth noting that the performance differences across various LLMs are relatively minimal.
-This demonstrates the robustness of {\model}'s framework.
+From the results in Fig. \ref{fig:different_llms}, we can find that DeepSeek-v2 performs best, demonstrating its effectiveness.
+Additionally, it is worth noting that all variants significantly outperform their corresponding backbones and the performance differences across variants are relatively minimal.
+This demonstrates the robustness of the {\model} framework.